matthewglasenapp/hla_resolve/README.md

 **Authors:** [Matthew Glasenapp](https://github.com/matthewglasenapp), [Alex Symons](https://github.com/FlyingFish800), [Omar Cornejo](https://github.com/oeco28)

 Input: Demultiplexed, raw sequencing read files.
 One sample per file.
 The tool is compatible with WGS, WES, and targeted sequencing.
-Runtime will take longer with high-coverage WGS, as all reads must be mapped to a human reference genome before restricting downstream analysis to the MHC region of chromosome 6.
+Runtime will take longer with high-coverage WGS and WES, as all reads must be mapped to a human reference genome before restricting downstream analysis to the MHC region of chromosome 6.

 Output(s): HLA star allele calls based on the latest IPD-IMGT/HLA database.
 Star allele calls are provided for HLA-A, HLA-B, HLA-C, HLA-DRB1, HLA-DQA1, HLA-DQB1, HLA-DPA1, and HLA-DPB1.
 Haplotagged, mapped BAM files for chomosome 6 are provided for visualization with genome browsers such as IGV.
 Phased VCFs for chomrosome 6 are provided.
 Reconstructed, haploid (phased) nucleotide sequences are provided for each gene in fasta format.

-Runtime (in progress): Depends on the size of the input file, the chosen aligner and genotyper, and CPU allocation.
-MHC target capture data should run in < 30min with 6CPU and 40GB RAM.
+Runtime: Depends heavily on the size of the raw sequence reads file and CPU allocation.
+MHC target capture data should run in < 30min with 6CPU and 25GB RAM.

 ```
 usage: cli.py [-h] --input_file INPUT_FILE --sample_name SAMPLE_NAME --platform {pacbio,ont} --output_dir OUTPUT_DIR --aligner {minimap2,vg}